wyhong-scut/CTIKG-for-HGNN-models/README.md

 |:-------:|:------:|:-----------:|:------:|
 |  CTIKG  | 13586  |     11      | 16869  |

-CTIKG is intrinsic a heterogeneous graph，so we preprocessed the dataset in the format of [HGB](https://www.biendata.xyz/hgb).
+CTIKG is intrinsic a heterogeneous graph, so we preprocessed the dataset in the format of [HGB](https://www.biendata.xyz/hgb).
 Experiment results on HGB will be updated later.